logo for gamblingteachers.com

 Blackjack decisions have a dramatic impact on the players’ results.
 Whether you win or lose is not strictly a function of good or bad luck.

-A player who makes good decisions (good is defined as one who plays Basic Strategy) plays against a house edge of approximately one-half percent in multiple-deck games.
+A player who makes good blackjack decisions (good is defined as one who plays Basic Strategy) plays against a house edge of approximately one-half percent in multiple-deck games.
 And what does a bad player face?

 Most players are rated as playing against a two percent casino edge for comping purposes.
 The fact is that most players are probably playing against edges of three to six percent based on my observations at the tables.
 Another consideration that makes blackjack a dangerous game for the unwary and unwise is the fact that it is a relatively fast casino game, with anywhere from 60 to 100 decisions per hour.